lor-dx/NAM-poster2025/README.md

 # NAM 2025 - Posters by M. Rashman, E. Tsiakaliari and L. Demaria

-## ID: - The 12/13 Carbon ratio in the Cha I molecular cloud complex - M. Rashman
+## ID: 444 - The 12/13 Carbon ratio in the Cha I molecular cloud complex - M. Rashman
-This is a digital version (pdf) of the poster presented by Maisie Rashman at NAM (National Astronomy Meeting) 2025 in Durham.
+This is a digital version ([pdf](NAM_25_MR.pdf)) of the poster presented by Maisie Rashman at NAM (National Astronomy Meeting) 2025 in Durham.

-## ID: - Exploiting JWST NIRCam WFSS to Map Ices in Molecular Clouds - E. Tsiakaliari
+## ID: 343 - Exploiting JWST NIRCam WFSS to Map Ices in Molecular Clouds - E. Tsiakaliari

 This is a digital version ([pdf](NAM_Poster_2025_ELENI_github.pdf)) of the poster presented by Eleni Tsiakaliari at NAM (National Astronomy Meeting) 2025 in Durham.

-## ID: - Modelling and Fitting of Background Source Continua in Molecular Cloud Ice Spectra - L. Demaria
+## ID: 363 - Modelling and Fitting of Background Source Continua in Molecular Cloud Ice Spectra - L. Demaria

 This is a digital version ([pdf](LD_NAM_Poster2025.pdf)) of the poster presented by Lorenzo Demaria at NAM (National Astronomy Meeting) 2025 in Durham.